imrancomsats/House---Sales---Analysis/README.md

 # House-Sales-Analysis
-This repository show the deep analysis in python that are based on multiple quesitons.
+This repository shows the deep analysis in python that are based on multiple quesitons.